Gilson Road Cemetery – ‘Vampire’ mist

-That’s one reason we like this Canon camera.
-Its internal lenses refract light bouncing off moist air in a bell-shape that can be used to distinguish “fake anomalies” from the real ones.
+Forget about the bell-shaped orbs; they were just the fog when I took this photo.
+(That’s one reason I like this Canon camera.
+Its internal lenses refract light bouncing off moist air in a bell-shape that can be used to distinguish “fake anomalies” from the real ones.)

 However, the mist coming up from this grave fascinates me.
 It reminds me of vampire movies.
+(Later note: This article was written long before the Twilight series was even written.)

-I like the contrast between the rising mist–whatever it is–and the larger water droplets in the air, which photographed as “bells.”
+I like the contrast between the rising mist -whatever it is – and the larger water droplets in the air, which photographed as “bells.”

 This was taken at Gilson Road Cemetery, Nashua, NH, on 26 Nov 1999, at about 6 p.m.
 The grave belongs to Rufus Lawrence.

 When we charted the non-orb anomalies we’ve captured on film at this cemetery, his grave is Ground Zero for many of them.
-For example, the purple-streaked photo featured elsewhere at this site, was take just to the right of Mr. Lawrence’s headstone.
+For example, the purple-streaked photo (featured elsewhere at this site) was take just to the right of Mr. Lawrence’s headstone.

 Camera: Canon Snappy LXII, point-and-shoot